Wildlander-mod/wildlander-mod.github.io/11-Mod-Deep-Dives/H-U-N-T-E-R-B-O-R-N---Deep-Dive.md

 This is a crafting system unique to Hunterborn and been expanded upon in wildlander, intended to provide multiple uses for the bones you harvest from animal (or monster) carcasses.
 Although there are not a great many Player Crafting recipes, the items you can craft can be very useful at low levels, especially in a game configured for less loot and a tough economy.
 Consequently, most items are not very powerful and won't make you a lot of money, although at higher levels (in your Harvest skill) you will be able to craft a few more potent weapons and arrows.

-Using the ability doesn't require any furniture like a forge or tanning rack, but does require that you have one of the Hunterborn hunting knives in your inventory if you've made knives non-optional in the MCM.
-Thus, the easiest way to get started is to craft or purchase an iron hunting knife.
-However, if you're stranded in a remote area or have no access to the materials or septims you'd need for an iron knife, forage until you've found a sharp rock; use this for scrimshaw, with which you can subsequently craft a bone or stone hunting knife.
+Using the ability doesn't require any furniture like a forge or tanning rack, but does require that you have one of the wildlander toolkits in your inventory.

 Which items you can craft depends on your harvesting level, which represents your skill and knowledge with the bones and organs of animals, and to a certain extent your manual dexterity in working with them.
-There are several categories of items you can craft with scrimshaw: Bone bits, arrows, weapons, hunting knives, engraved bones, bone amulets, and bone rings.
+There are several categories of items you can craft with Player Crafting: Bone bits, arrows, weapons, hunting knives, engraved bones, bone amulets, and bone rings.
 Outside of these categories, there are also cache markers, the flute (merely a flavor item in the vanilla game), and Frostfall's own mortar and pestle.

 Some additional crafting recipes only show up in Player Crafting under the right conditions.
-Check the spoilers readme for full details, or try experimenting!

 Bone bits are a material requirement for other Player Crafting items, including most of the metal-based hunting knives at a forge, though with Player Crafting itself you can craft a bone or stone hunting knife as a crude basic necessity.
 Bone arrows also use bone bits for the heads.